At peak times this walk can be very busy.

 The trail leads from South Crater upwards towards Red Crater, the highest point of the Tongariro Alpine Crossing.
 The smell of sulphur is a reminder that this crater is still active.

-The trail continues over Central Crater to the old volcanic vent of Blue Lake, before it rounds the flanks of North Crater and descends to Ketetahi shelter.
+The trail continues over Central Crater to the old volcanic vent of Blue Lake, before it rounds the flanks of North Crater and descends to Ketetahi Road end.
 The final section is a long descent through tussock slopes to cool green forest, a refreshing change to the volcanic landscape.